MarcEscandell/ALPypeRL/docs/AnyLogicConnector.rst

 The function is accessible from the ``alPypeRLConnector`` instance (e.g. ``alPypeRLConnector.requestAction()``).

 In the *CartPole-v0* example, there is a cyclic event that updates the status of the system (*horizontal positon*, *cart speed*, *pole angle* and *pole angular velocity*).
-At that moment in the simulation, the cartpole is requesting the next action: whether to apply a force on the right or the left.
+At this point in the simulation, the cartpole is requesting the next action, which is either to apply a force to the right or the left.

 .. image:: images/event_request_action.png
     :alt: requestAction() function